nf-core/raredisease/docs/usage.md

 A samplesheet is used to provide information about the sample(s) to the pipeline in CSV format, including the path to the FASTQ files and other metadata such as sex and phenotype.

-The nf-core/raredisease pipeline accepts FASTQ files, SPRING files, or BAM files as input.
-Currently, the pipeline does not support single-end data from Illumina, and mitochondrial SV calling with MitoSAlt and saltshaker does not run with BAM file input.
+The nf-core/raredisease pipeline accepts FASTQ files, SPRING files, BAM files, or CRAM files as input.
+Currently, the pipeline does not support single-end data from Illumina, and mitochondrial SV calling with MitoSAlt and saltshaker does not run with BAM or CRAM file input.
 The pedigree information in the samplesheet (sex and phenotype) should be provided in the same format as a [PED file](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format), with sex indicated as 1 for male, 2 for female, and other for unknown.

 | Fields        | Description                                                                                                                                                                                             |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |